A SolarEdge Inverter Spec Sheet from Go Solar Group

 The monitoring app also gives customers security.
 They have the assurance that their array is correctly producing electricity.

-After the solar array has been installed, approved and a new meter is in place, it is time to set up the monitoring portal.
-Go Solar Group starts the registration process.
-An e-mail is then sent to the customer so they can finish the process.
+After the solar installation is complete, approved and a new meter is in place, it is time to set up the monitoring portal.

-The monitoring portal gives customers the ability to view the production of their system.
-It shows the production of the solar array, where this energy is going and the home’s energy consumption.
+The PWRview monitoring portal gives customers the ability to view the production of their system.
+It shows the production of the solar array, where this energy is going and gives homeowners the option of seeing their home’s energy consumption.
 These energy reports can be seen in a day, week, month and year view.

 One of the reasons that Go Solar Group has decided to use SolarEdge is the inverter’s minimal complaint history.
 However, there are a couple of common questions that customers have.

 The main concern for SolarEdge inverters is the ability to view real-time production.
-Most of the SolarEdge inverters don’t have an LCD screen, which prevents them from providing real-time data.
+Most of the SolarEdge inverters don’t have an LCD screen, which prevents them from providing real-time data on the inverter.

 If a customer has forgotten their password, they can click forgot password.
 An e-mail will then be sent to reset their password.
 To avoid forgetting passwords, write the password down and keep it in a labeled safe place.